 Ten minutes later I had finished explaining the entire plot of my thriller and was amazed that he was still on the line.
 After a moment’s thought he said “Sounds good.
 I’d love to read it.
 Get it in the post today and with any luck I should receive it tomorrow.”

-Sure enough, the next afternoon Brian Clemens called me.
+Sure enough, a few days later Brian Clemens called me.
 He had read Twist and had enjoyed it.
 He felt it was something that he wanted to get involved in.
-Would I be free to join him for lunch the following day?
+Would I be free to join him for lunch?

 One o’clock the following afternoon found me entering one of the best Italian restaurants in West London – Mr Frascati’s in Spring Street, Paddington.
 As we sat in the white tiled restaurant and made our way through their excellent seafood dishes, I discovered a great many things that I didn’t know about this talented man.